 Upon expiration or dissolution of this Agreement, any property held by the Board shall be conveyed to the parties in the proportion to the amount of the money contributed by them for its acquisition, improvement, and maintenance, all as reflected in the financial records of the Board

-Upon the withdrawal of a party pursuant to paragraph 9 Of this Agreement, that party may dispose of its interest in the property of the Board in any manner consistent with applicable law and approved by the remaining parties in writing.
+Upon the withdrawal of a party pursuant to paragraph 9 of this Agreement, that party may dispose of its interest in the property of the Board in any manner consistent with applicable law and approved by the remaining parties in writing.
 If no such approval is given, the withdrawing member’s property interest shall continue to be held by the Board in trust for the party and it shall receive its portion of the Board’s property upon expiration or dissolution of the Agreement as provided in paragraph 12.

 Additional Kentucky public school districts may become parties to the Agreement upon unanimous approval by the Board of an amendment to this Agreement accepting the new district as a party to this Agreement.